Do you have the drive to make a difference?

 - You are an Australian citizen or permanent resident.

-- You have completed an undergraduate degree within the last five years, OR will complete an undergraduate degree in the year of application
+- You have completed an undergraduate degree after 1 September 2011, OR will complete an undergraduate degree in the year of application

 - You have chosen to undertake a full-time Masters by coursework or research of a PhD at one of our nine participating universities with demonstrated world-class capability in the proposed area of study